What is Super 8?

 What kind of film is available?

 I can shoot with either color film or black & white film.
-You decide what you'd like.
+You can choose what you'd like.

 How do I watch it?

-It used to be that you'd need a projector to watch a Super 8 film but now, the films are developed and scanned into a high resolution 1080p video file you can view on any device.
+It used to be that you'd need a projector to watch a Super 8 film but now, the films are developed then scanned into a high-resolution video file you can view on any device.

 How long does it take to get my film back?

-I would allow up to 5 months to receive your final film due to the film developing and scanning process.
+I would allow 2-5 months to receive your final film due to the film developing and scanning process.

 How long will the full video last?

 Highlight films are around 4-5 minutes long.
 As far as uncut footage, it depends on the package you select as a single roll of Super 8 lasts just 3 minutes.
-Super 8 is shot in short snippets so it covers time more than you'd think.
+Super 8 is shot in short snippets so the rolls last longer than you'd think.

 Will you run out of film?